 - View their own driver record electronically.

 - Provide electronic consent to release detailed drug and alcohol program violation information to a current or prospective employer.

 - Identify a substance abuse professional (SAP) so the SAP may enter specific information regarding the driver’s return-to-duty (RTD) activities.

 To complete the actions outlined above, drivers must be registered in the Clearinghouse.
-Drivers who register early will have their Clearinghouse accounts and contact preferences set up, allowing you to quickly respond to query requests from employers on or after January 6, 2020.
+Registered drivers will have their Clearinghouse accounts and contact preferences set up, allowing them to quickly respond to query requests from employers.
 Registration is available at https://clearinghouse.fmcsa.dot.gov/Register .

 Employers and C/TPAs can assign Assistants to conduct queries and report drug and alcohol program violation information on their behalf.
 MROs and SAPs can assign Assistants to enter information in the Clearinghouse on their behalf.